 San Cristobal de las Casas Mexico is a great place to base yourself for countless adventures throughout Chiapas.
-It’s a lovely and lively town in Southern Mexico, largely inhabited by indigenous people giving it an interesting flair.
-Its altitude and mountain location further adds to San Cristobal’s charms while providing for many recreation opportunities in the surrounding area.
+It’s a lovely and lively town in Southern Mexico, largely inhabited by indigenous people, which gives the town an interesting cultural flair.
+San Cristobal’s altitude and mountain location further adds to city’s charm while providing for many recreation opportunities in the surrounding area.

 Rather than things to do in San Cristobal de las Casas Mexico, this travel guide was written more so to provide travel inspiration for day trips around San Cristobal de las Casas.
 Here you’ll find activity recommendations, directions on how to get there using a variety of methods, and travel tips along the way.
 We’ll still provide you with some guidance on things to do in San Cristobal de las Casas, yet this is more of a collection of things to do from San Cristobal de las Casas.

 Before you go on your first adventure, just realize that San Cristobal de las Casas rests at an elevation of 2,200 meters high which makes for some chilly nights and even causes shortness of breath for those who have not yet acclimated.
 We strongly suggest planning the activities in the region to begin with light physical activities to get acclimated.
 Then work your way up to more strenuous pursuits such as a challenging uphill mountain bike excursion or a demanding mountain trek.
-Exploring around town’s museums and churches is a good low-engergy place to start your adventures in the area to get warmed up.
+Exploring around San Cristobal’s museums and churches is a good low-energy idea to start your adventures in the area to get warmed up.

 1) Things To Do in San Cristobal de las Casas Mexico

 If looking for things to do in San Cristobal de las Casas Mexico, let us first suggest a visit to the Cathedral, which overlooks the main plaza in the center of town.
-If you’re in to churches, don’t stop there as you’ll find beautifully adorned structures all around town.
+If you’re into churches, don’t only visit the cathedral because you’ll find many beautifully adorned structures all around town.
 Perhaps most notably is the lovely Templo Santo Domingo.
 For those with extra energy, hoof it up to either of the two churches that are perched atop hills in San Cristobal de las Casas: Iglesia de Guadelupe and Iglesia de San Cristobal.
 You’ll not only be rewarded by ornate churches but with spectacular views of San Cristobal de las Casas.

 You’ll also find over a half dozen museums throughout San Cristobal de las Casas.
 The Centro de Textiles del Mundo Maya is arguably the best, highlighting textile production throughout the region.
 The intimate Na Balom and Museo de Ambar are also culturally fascinating to many visitors.